pranavd7/Save-Load-System/README.md

 # Save-Load-System
 Basic save/load system implemented on a base Unity project

-Base Unity project used - https://github.com/NickoJ/Survival-shooter-unity
+Base Unity project used - https://github.com/NickoJ/Survival-shooter-unity<br />
 Note: Upgraded project to Unity version 2019.4.33f

 # Implementations
--Used binary formatter with Vector3 and Quaternion surrogates to serialize data -Added "Save", "Load" and "Delete save" buttons in Pause Menu -Enabled/Disabled "Load" and "Delete save" buttons depending on if a save file is present
+-Used binary formatter with Vector3 and Quaternion surrogates to serialize data <br />
+-Added "Save", "Load" and "Delete save" buttons in Pause Menu <br />
+-Enabled/Disabled "Load" and "Delete save" buttons depending on if a save file is present

 # Screenshots